CarissaAbbas/Carissa-Abbas/README.md

 * NumPy
 * SciPy

-You can find more information about the course here: https://github.com/sigvehaug/DSF-DCBP
+You can find more information about the course [here](https://github.com/sigvehaug/DSF-DCBP).

 *Date: [27 March 2024]*